jeffThompson/PhysicalComputing/Week03_Buttons/Demos/04-CapacitiveButtons.md

 ### CALIBRATING
 Our sensor works great, but there's a few more things we can do to ensure it works best for your application.

-**USING A DIFFERENT TRIGGER OBJECT**
+**SWITCHING TRIGGER OBJECTS**
 If you switch the object being used to trigger the input, you'll want to restart your Feather.
-You can do this by pressing the reset button.
+You can do this by pressing the reset button or by pressing `command/control + d` in the Mu Editor.

+![](Images/ResetButton-Location.png)

 When the Feather starts up, it calibrates the touch library to whatever is connected, so a new object won't read properly if you add it while the Feather is running.

-![](Images/ResetButton-Location.png)

-**ADJUST THRESHOLD**
+**ADJUST THE THRESHOLD**
 By looking at the [Circuit Python reference](https://circuitpython.readthedocs.io/en/latest/shared-bindings/touchio/index.html) for the `touchio` library, we can discover some additional functions that may improve our sensor!
 Most promising is the `threshold` value, which sets the sensitivity of the input.

 The values allowed aren't super clear from the docs and will likely vary depending on your object.
 Luckily, `touchio` lets us read the raw sensor value, which will give us a good starting point: